 Roku is well known in the world of streaming devices, but they are typically known for their external dedicated Smart TV boxes and streaming sticks.
 TCL recently decided to launch new lines of TVs with the Roku Smart TV interface integrated into the TV: the same great streaming interface and channel selection without the need for an external device.
-Other brands including Hisense have started integrated the Roku smart platform into their TVs, but we haven't reviewed any of these yet.
+Other brands, including Hisense, have started integrating the Roku smart platform into their TVs, but we haven't reviewed any of these yet.

 We've tested 10 TVs so far that use the Roku smart platform and below are our recommendations for the best Roku TVs that you can buy in 2019.

 Unfortunately, the R617 has poor viewing angles, and it lacks support for more advanced gaming features, like variable refresh rate.
 There have been reports of uniformity issues with the R617, but these have become more scarce with time.

 Overall, the TCL 6 Series is a very good 4k TV that will perform very well in most usages.

 If you want a cheaper Roku TV than the TCL R617 then, get the TCL S517.
 It is a decent TV that runs the latest Roku TV interface as well.
 The interface is identical to the R617 and very similar to the standalone Roku external devices.
 The S517 has decent picture quality and has a good dark room performance due to the high native contrast ratio and good black uniformity.
 It is also a good choice for gamers as it has a low input lag.